 Trainers plan, deliver and assess your performance and competency in each unit during your course.
 Your VET trainers at ACBI perform all training and assessment.
-All VET trainers have a Certificate IV in Training and Assessment (TAE40110 transitioning to TAE40116 and TAE40122 - Certificate IV in Training and Assessment).
+All vocational (VET) trainers have a Certificate IV in Training and Assessment (TAE40110 transitioning to TAE40116).

-9. Standards for Registered Training Organisations 2015 (SRTOs)
+9. Standards for Registered Training Organisations 2015

-The SRTOs are established and monitored by ASQA, which is responsible for registering training organisations and accrediting courses.
+The Standards for Nationally Registered Training Organisations are established and monitored under a national regulator, the Australian Skills Quality Authority (ASQA), which is responsible for registering training organisations and accrediting courses.

 One of the core conditions of registration is that relevant applicants and RTOs comply with the requirements set out in the VET Quality Framework.

 The VET Quality Framework is aimed at achieving greater national consistency in the way providers are registered and monitored and in how standards in the VET sector are enforced.
-It comprises:
+Itcomprises:

-- •The Standards for Registered Training Organisations 2015
+- The Standards for Registered Training Organisations 2015

-- The Fit and ProperPerson Requirements
+- The Fit and Proper Person Requirements

-- The Financial Viability Risk AssessmentRequirements
+- The Financial Viability Risk Assessment Requirements

 - The Data Provision Requirements

 - The Australian Qualifications Framework.